*You must be 18 or older and a volunteer or career firefighter in order to participate in this event*

 Q: I am coming from out of town, can I borrow a bottle & SCBA?

 A: Yes, Scott Safety has graciously agreed to bring loaner packs and SCBA for you to borrow.
-To make the process a bit more streamlined this year we are going to ask all Team Captains (or individuals if you aren't coming as part of a team) to make those reservations.
+Team Captains (or individuals if you aren't coming as part of a team) will make those reservations.
 You will get an email with more information after registration.

 *NOTE* Loaner gear is only for those participants traveling from out of state or who CANNOT bring their own gear.
 We DO NOT have enough for everyone to borrow.